kintohub/kintohub-docs/docs/kintoblocks.md

    c.
 View Endpoints

-   { Add a image of KintoBlock card displaying the above mentioned options }
+   { TODO : Add a image of KintoBlock card displaying the above mentioned options }

 2. On selecting the **Edit Branch option**, the user is redirected to the **KintoBlock Manage page**.